MohammadAmini1998/B.S.C-Thesis/README.md

 2. **Training**: The preprocessed features were then used as inputs to the SARSA and Q-Learning algorithms, which were trained to maximize cumulative rewards over episodes of gameplay.

-3. **Evaluation**: The trained agents were evaluated on their performance in various Atari games, assessing their ability to achieve high scores and exhibit proficient gameplay.
+3. **Evaluation**: The trained agents were evaluated on their performance in Pong Atari games, assessing their ability to achieve high scores and exhibit proficient gameplay.
+Please note that the algorithms can be applied in any environment.

-## Result
+## Results

+### Performance Comparison

+The performance of the SARSA, DQN, and Double DQN algorithms was evaluated on the Pong environment.
+After extensive testing, it was observed that Double DQN outperformed both Deep SARSA and DQN in terms of learning efficiency and final performance metrics.

+### Observations

+- **Double DQN**: The Double DQN algorithm exhibited superior performance compared to Deep SARSA and DQN.
+It achieved higher scores and learned more efficiently, showcasing its effectiveness in learning complex strategies for playing the Pong game.

+- **Deep SARSA**: While Deep SARSA showed promising results, it was outperformed by Double DQN.
+However, it demonstrated competitive performance and could be further optimized for better results in future experiments.

+- **DQN**: The original DQN algorithm also showed reasonable performance, but it lagged behind Double DQN and Deep SARSA in terms of learning speed and final performance on the Pong environment.

 ## Implementation Inspiration